sysco-middleware/commander-boilerplate/README.md

 ## State

-Every part can hold it's own state/view of the source (events).
+Every service can hold it's own state/view of the source (events).
 The state can be used to validate uniqueness or fetch the current state of a row.